-Q: I found your appearance last month on WNYC fascinating.
+Q: I found Pat’s appearance last month on WNYC fascinating.
 I sat in the parking lot of a grocery store until it finished.
-I was particularly interested in your discussion of “sanction” and other words that are their own opposites.
+I was particularly interested in her discussion of “sanction” and other words that are their own opposites.
 I have a small collection that may interest you: “cleave” (to cling or to part), “oversight” (a failure to notice or watchful care), and “dust” (to wipe off or to sprinkle on).

 Here are some others besides “sanction,” “cleave,” “oversight,” and “dust”: